Blog

 Determination of Filing an Appeal or Protest

-After receiving a notice of value, a taxpayer or their representation will decide if they want to file a property tax protest on their account.
+After receiving a notice of value, a taxpayer or their representative will decide if they want to file a property tax protest on their account.
 This process will be the same for both personal property tax and real estate tax.

-For business personal property tax, renditions are required to be filed on an annual basis to the assessing jurisdictions.
-If these aren’t filed annually, assessors can place arbitrary assessments on the account.
-In most cases, the acquisition date and cost of the assets are used to place the assets on a set of depreciation tables to account for the loss in value as the assets get older.
-As assets depreciate differently, these typically include several tables that account for the loss of value at different rates.
-The calculation of this value plus inventory and/or supplies (if taxable in the particular jurisdiction) is how the appraised values are calculated for personal property taxes.
+In most cases, the acquisition date and cost of the assets are used to place the assets on depreciation tables to account for the loss in value as the assets get older.
+As assets depreciate differently, these tables often account for the loss of value at different rates.

 Property Tax Appeal or Protest Process with the Assessor